Tiwobot/Shipping-Price-Scraper-Test/README.md

 # SendThrough Project:
-Get shipping price for your item from different compaines via using WebScraping
+Get shipping price for your item from different companies via using WebScraping.